emberjs/website/source/guides/index.md

 building apps right away.

-If you'd like to know more about some of the design decisions in Ember.js, or to better understand the advantages of Ember.js over less sophisticated frameworks, you'll find what you're looking for in the _Understanding Ember.js_ section.
+If you'd like to know more about some of the design decisions in Ember.js, you'll find what you're looking for in the _Understanding Ember.js_ section.

 All of this documentation is [available on GitHub](https://github.com/emberjs/website/).
 If there is something missing, or you find a typo or mistake, please